By Dr. Joseph Mercola

-Astragalus, or Astragalus membranaceus, is an herb that has been utilized in Traditional Chinese Medicine for centuries prior to its introduction to the Western world.
-The astragalus plant originated from China and is native to the northern provinces of Yunnan and Sichuan.1
+Astragalus, or Astragalus membranaceus, is an herb that has been utilized in Traditional Chinese medicine (TCM) for centuries prior to its introduction to the Western world.
+The astragalus plant originated in China and is native to the northern provinces of Yunnan and Sichuan.1

-In China, the herb can have different names, including Huang Qi and Hwanqqi, depending on the region where it is normally harvested.
-It is also called the "Yellow Leader," a direct translation of its Chinese names.2 The herb earned this title because of the distinct yellow color of its root, the most important part of the plant.
+In China, the herb is called different names, including Huang Qi and Hwanqqi, depending on the region where it is normally harvested.
+It's also called the "yellow leader," a direct translation of its Chinese names.2 The herb earned this title because of the distinct yellow color of its root, the most important part of the plant.

-With all of astragalus' benefits and uses, it's not surprising as to why it's called a "leader" in traditional medicine.
+With all of the benefits and uses astragalus can provide, it's not really surprising as to why this herb is treasured in traditional medicine.

 Discover Astragalus Root's Many Health Benefits

-Astragalus is an adaptogen that has the ability to help the body deal with physical, emotional or mental stress.
-It is also famous for aiding the body in curbing infections and other diseases.
-In one study conducted, it was found out that the astragalus plant contains both anti-inflammatory and antibacterial properties.3
+According to the Milton S. Hershey Medical Center at Penn State, astragalus is an adaptogen that has the ability to help the body deal with physical, emotional or mental stress.3 It is also famous for aiding the body in lowering the risk for infections and other diseases.4,5

-✓ Helps in dealing with anemia.
-Astragalus helps strengthen the blood vessels and improve poor blood circulation.4
+Helps in dealing with anemia — Astragalus helps strengthen the blood vessels and improve blood circulation.11

-✓ Helps prevent colds and flu.
-Taking astragalus before you get sick will help boost your immune system function and prevent colds.
-It stimulates the immune system and also provides antioxidants that help the body fight free radical damage.5
+Prevents colds and flu — Taking astragalus before you get sick may help boost your immune system function.
+It helps stimulate the immune system and also provides antioxidants that can help the body fight free radical damage.12

-✓ Helps promote cardiovascular health.
-Studies suggest that astragalus helps in improving the symptoms of ischemic heart disease.
-It was also observed to help relieve angina pain, increase sodium pump activity and prevent coronary artery clogging, mainly because of the saponins found in astragalus root extract.6
+Helps promote cardiovascular health — Studies suggest that astragalus helps in improving the symptoms of ischemic heart disease.13 It was also observed to help relieve chest pain, increase sodium pump activity14 and help curb coronary artery clogging.15

-✓ May help manage diabetes.
-Astragalus has the ability to lower blood sugar levels and improve your insulin sensitivity.
-This is good news for people who have become insulin resistant because of the constant ingestion of sugar.
+May help manage diabetes — Astragalus has the ability to help lower blood sugar levels and improve your insulin sensitivity.
+This is good news for people who are struggling with insulin resistance.

-Polysaccharide extracts from astragalus also have the ability to decrease glucose toxicity by activating AMP-activated protein kinase, which influences fat breakdown and the production of insulin.7
+Polysaccharide extracts from astragalus also have the ability to decrease glucose toxicity by activating AMP-activated protein kinase, which influences fat breakdown and the production of insulin.16

-✓ Alleviates the side effects of chemotherapy.
-Studies show that this herb has the ability to help relieve the side effects of chemotherapy, such as nausea, vomiting and fatigue.9 The demand for this herb also skyrocketed because of the immune support benefits it can help provide for people who are undergoing chemotherapy.10
+Alleviates the side effects of chemotherapy — Studies show that this herb has the ability to relieve the side effects of chemotherapy, such as nausea, vomiting and fatigue.18,19

-Studies also suggest that the astragalus root may have anti-tumor properties, helping in the prevention of melanomas and leukemia.11
+Studies also suggest that the astragalus root may have antitumor properties, helping induce apoptosis (cell death) in leukemia cells.21

 What Is Astragalus Used For?

-Astragalus comes in different forms, most of which is extracted from the root.
-These forms include astragalus powder, herbal decoctions, capsules and ointments.
-These astragalus products are usually ingested to help the body deal with viruses and infections.
-The dosages, however, differ depending on the form.
+Astragalus comes in different forms, most of which are extracted from the root.
+These forms include astragalus powder, herbal decoctions, tablets and capsules.22

-As an ointment, astragalus extract can also be used on wounds to promote healing and to avoid infections.
-The ointment should only be composed of 10 percent astragalus and should be applied on the skin's surface.
-However, it should not be applied to open wounds without consulting a health practitioner first.
+As an ointment, astragalus extract can be used on wounds to promote healing and to avoid infections.
+The ointment should only be composed of 10 percent astragalus and should be applied on the skin's surface.23 However, do not apply it to open wounds without consulting a health practitioner first.